Wednesday, March 26, 2014

 I know you like a book, they say.

-What wreckage hath you wrought, you nerdy boy
+Oh my, what wreckage hath you wrought, oh you nerdy boy

 With unwashed hair

 And mistfit shirts.